AndersDJohnson/proportional/README.md

 proportional
 ============

-Lets HTML elements maintain proportion.
+Lets HTML elements maintain proportion using CSS and images.

 There are [a few pure CSS approaches](#pure-css-approaches) for forcing an element to maintain a certain proportion or ratio.
 But all are subject to [sub-pixel rounding errors](#sub-pixel-rounding-errors).